menu

 I initially suggested this basket in a forum post.
 I have to admit that by the time the article came out these were not the best buys, since we were too late.
 That said, even if you bought at the time of the article there have been some gains.

 City of Traitors has been the only especially strong pick on this list, doubling in price.
-Mox Diamond, Curse of Shallow Graves, and Gaea's Cradle have done well too.
+Mox Diamond, Shallow Grave, and Gaea's Cradle have done well too.
 These are all safe medium-term bets, but there are probably better places for your capital.
 I am not recommending additional Legacy buys at this point.

 Timing